Head to any of the ten below mentioned pristine national parks to please the nature-lover within you:

 - Based on your budget, choose the best accommodation available.

 - It's best not to go trekking alone.
-Also, ensure that that you start out early and return before it is dark.
+Also, ensure that you start out early and return before it is dark.

 - While packing, keep in mind to carry plenty of water and snacks.
-Other important things you can carry are your swimsuit, a map, anti-bug spray, sunscreen and snacks if needed.
+Other important things you can carry are your swimsuit, a map, anti-bug spray, sunscreen, and snacks if needed.